 DePaul uses a standardized Style Guide to ensure consistency in content and adherence to the university's brand and messaging.
 When creating copy for your site, please keep the Style Guide in mind.
 It is important that content on all sites is consistent to ensure clarity and unity and improve user experience.

 - Degree names are seen every which way on our sites, so it's important to go through and correct improper degree name usage.
 Master of Arts, Bachelor of Science are correct, also master's degree, bachelor's degree.
 Remember: it's either the full title and uppercase, or all lowercase and possessive.

-- Professional titles are only uppercase when they appear before a person's name.
+- Professional titles are uppercase only when they appear before a person’s name.
 Example: Professor Ron Swanson or Ron Swanson, professor.
-The prefix Dr. should be used only for medical doctors.
-Use Ron Swanson, PhD for non-medical doctorate degrees.
+The prefix Dr. should be used for professionals with a medical degree and when referring to DePaul University’s president.
+Use Ron Swanson, PhD, for non-medical doctoral degrees.

 - DePaul University is capitalized when using the full name.
 Lowercase the word university otherwise.
 The university has 10 colleges and schools.
 DePaul University is located in Chicago.

 - Please do not use fonts other than what is provided in the ribbon.
 'Source Sans Pro' at 22px is the standard for regular text on a page.
 You may use the ribbon to bold or italicize text, but please do not change the font manually.
 Other standardized styling can be applied using the Markup Styles button in the Format Text part of the ribbon: this dropdown menu lets you choose headers and other text style options.

 - Be mindful when copying and pasting content from Word documents or other websites as it often brings the font and font size with it.
 To ensure the copied and pasted text is in the correct format, highlight the text and click the Clear Format button (looks like an 'A' with an eraser) in the Format Text part of the ribbon.
 The same goes for colored text—please do not use other font colors.